Law professor lays into Chakwera

-Professor Danwood Chirwa has laid into President Lazarus Chakwera for attending a birthday party on New Year’s Eve, saying he has never an African president so gluttonous.
+Professor Danwood Chirwa has laid into President Lazarus Chakwera for attending a birthday party on New Year’s Eve, saying he has never seen an African president so gluttonous.

 Chirwa has also described the party as a “congregation of people that should never stand near state power in any country.”